dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 with a principal place of business at 245 N. 15th Street, Philadelphia, PA 19102.

 ## What Information this Privacy Notice Covers
-This Privacy Notice covers information from you that is accessible through the Blackboard Learn web site's REST interface.
+This Privacy Notice covers information from you to Blackboard Learn (BBlearn) that is accessible through the BBlearn web site's REST interface.
-Blackboard Learn (BBlearn) is a private and secure website called a Learning Management System (LMS).
+Blackboard Learn is a private and secure website called a Learning Management System (LMS).
 BBlearn is where you access your course material, interact with your instructors and other students, submit assignments, complete assessments, and view your grades.
 Personal Data accessible through the BBlearn REST interface can include information such as your name, email address, submited assignments, grades, and last access to the BBlearn site.
-BBlearn's privacy commitments include that students own their own data, data privacy is a fundamental right for all individuals, BBlearn does not sell student data, and innovation guided by privacy by design.
+We at the Dampier Lab abide by BBlearn's privacy commitments which include: students own their own data, data privacy is a fundamental right for all individuals, BBlearn (and the Dampier Lab) does not sell student data, and innovation guided by privacy by design.
-We at the Dampier Lab adhere to BBlearn's philosophy on the privacy of student data.

 ## What Information We Collect
 Our use of your personal information is necessary to perform our obligations with you as a student